Vesting

 folder:

-import { Address, DataI, Credential, PrivateKey, CredentialType, Script, DataConstr, DataB, PublicKey, defaultPreprodGenesisInfos } from "@harmoniclabs/plu-ts";
+import { Address, DataI, Credential, PrivateKey, CredentialType, Script, DataConstr, DataB, PublicKey, defaultPreprodGenesisInfos, ScriptType } from "@harmoniclabs/plu-ts";

 import getTxBuilder from "./getTxBuilder";